 What Makes Up Your Company Culture?

-Integrating New Employees in Your Existing Culture Is an Achievable Goal
+Integrating New Employees Is an Achievable Goal

 Want a solid definition of what employees are talking about when they discuss your workplace culture?
 Culture is the work environment that you supply for employees.
 Employees are motivated and most satisfied when their needs and values are consistent with those manifested in your workplace culture.